12 Weirdest Things To Do In Berlin

 6. Visit A Former Crematorium

 Silent Green Kulturquartier is a former crematorium, dating from 1909, turned arts center.
 While it’s been updated and modernized, there’s no hiding what it used to be.
 They frequently host musical performances in the evenings that are very much worth checking out.
-But if there’s nothing happening during your visit, not to worry.
+But if nothing is happening during your visit, not to worry.
 The cafe, called Mars, is open daily and is a great spot for brunch.
 If the weather is nice, grab a seat in the courtyard, to admire the views, and reflect on the fleeting nature of life.

-Cafe Hours: Cafe 12-6 | Lunch Mon-Fri 12-15 | Brunch Sat & Sun 10-14:30 | Evening from 17:30
+- Cafe Hours: Cafe 12-6 | Lunch Mon-Fri 12-15 | Brunch Sat & Sun 10-14:30 | Evening from 17:30

 Craziest Things To Do In Berlin, Germany